mholt/archiver/README.md

 // reads from decompressor will be decompressed
 ```

-### Append to tarball
+### Append to tarball and zip archives

-Tar archives can be appended to without creating a whole new archive by calling `Insert()` on a tar stream.
-However, this requires that the tarball is not compressed (due to complexities with modifying compression dictionaries).
+Tar and Zip archives can be appended to without creating a whole new archive by calling `Insert()` on a tar or zip stream.
+However, for tarballs, this requires that the tarball is not compressed (due to complexities with modifying compression dictionaries).

 Here is an example that appends a file to a tarball on disk: